Spicing Up Project Dogfood

 Adding Images with Welcoming Text

 Static questions are often used for welcome messages and instructions.
-Here we’ll add an image and text to a static Descriptive Text question.
+Here we’ll add an image and text to a static Text/Graphic question.

 Exercise J: Creating a Static Question with a Graphic